14 Magical Holiday Activities in Central Massachusetts

 Here are a handful of wonderful events taking place this year:

-• Grab dinner and make a holiday wreath at the Salem Cross Inn, located in West Brookfield.
-This event is offered three times this season – November 28th, December 1st, and December 2nd.
-You’ll enjoy a quintessential New England dinner (think chicken pot pie with a buttermilk biscuit and local squash) followed by live music and a fireside wreath-making workshop.
-Tickets are $95 per person.
+- Grab dinner and make a holiday wreath at the Salem Cross Inn, located in West Brookfield.
+This event is offered three times this season – Thursday December 5th or Thursday December 12th, 2024.
+You’ll enjoy a quintessential New England dinner (think chicken pot pie with a buttermilk biscuit and local squash) followed by the fireside wreath-making workshop.
+Tickets are $100 per person and sell out quickly.

 Quick tip: If you’re interested in these events, sign up ASAP as most tend to sell out quickly.